objectionary/lints/src/main/resources/org/eolang/motives/critical/unknown-rt.md

 # Unknown `+rt`

-Special `+rt` meta must use only allowed values at it's first part.
+The special `+rt` meta must use only allowed values in its first part.
 Currently, the following runtimes are supported:

 * [JVM](https://github.com/objectionary/eo)